mzyl/bookbytes2.0/README.md

 - Eventually would like to have accounts to save the reader's place.
     - Accounts may be able to generate random paragraphs from specific books they have enjoyed in the past.
 - May want to filter for English texts.
+- It's like "I'm Feeling Lucky" for Project Gutenberg.

 ### Issues found with text parsing
 #### Need to replace most Regexp with Tokenizer